Achievable logoAchievable logo

 (spoiler)

-Notice the question gives the rate of change and asks for the change in temperature.
-So we have to integrate the rate for the accumulated change.
+The question gives a rate of change and asks for the change in temperature, so we integrate the rate.

 ∫46T′(t)dt